fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 +++ {"user_expressions": []}

-One can plot a variable over a straight line, by providing two points.
-By setting `show_line_in_domain=True`, you may first view the line in the domain for simplicity and to confirm its location.
+One can plot the variation of a variable over a straight line, by providing two points.
+By setting `show_line_in_domain=True`, you can first view the line in the domain to confirm its location.

 ```{code-cell} ipython3
 sim.output.fields.plot_profile(